cerner/fhir.cerner.com/content/authorization.md

   authorization grant.
 - The user's access to the resource(s) from the original authorization grant is terminated.
+- Your application's access goes unused for more than three months.
 - Your application's access is terminated by the given organization.